KevinOommen/NutriBuddy-Backend/README.md

 # Django REST Project

-This project is a Django-based RESTful API that provides endpoints for managing a collection of items.
+This project is a Django-based RESTful API that provides endpoints for querying a chatbot powered by GPT-3.5 to answer questions related to healthy foods.

 ## Setup and Installation